How to Use Scrabble Tiles for Early Literacy Games

 This activity uses letter identification and counting skills as well as fine motor skills.

-It might be a little harder to find words in the letter combinations pictured here!
+Can you find words in the letter combinations pictured here?

 Kids can find the tiles with the letters of their names and place then on the board.